Social Icons

 Directed by Guy Ritchie

-Having the same design, directing style, theme (British Crime Comedy) and almost the same actors [in comparison to his first Lock, Stock and Two Smoking Barrels (1998)], Snatch is Guy Ritchie second take at movie making.
+Having the same design, directing style, theme (British crime comedy), and almost the same actors (compared to his first Lock, Stock and Two Smoking Barrels (1998)), Snatch is Guy Ritchie’s second take at filmmaking.
+He is also the writer and director of this movie, and while his first film was an instant classic, this one doesn’t stray far from it.

-He assembled a cast of seasoned actors for this movie and each took their role as their own.
-Like in Lock, Stock and Two Smoking Barrels (1998), the plot is just as complex.
-It is like you are watching two different plots unfold before your eyes.
+He assembled a cast of seasoned actors for this movie, and each took their role as their own.
+Like in Lock, Stock and Two Smoking Barrels, the plot is just as complex.
+It feels like you’re watching two different plots unfold before your eyes.

-We will start with that of a heist, which ends with Franky going to London on behalf of a jeweler to sell a diamond.
-Elsewhere we have Turkish who is a boxing promoter trying to arrange a fight.
-Things did not go well for Turkish when circumstances led to him having to sell the match to the other promoter.
+We’ll start with the heist, which ends with Franky going to London on behalf of a jeweler to sell a diamond.
+Elsewhere, we have Turkish, a boxing promoter trying to arrange a fight.
+Things don’t go well for Turkish when circumstances force him to sell the match to another promoter.
 His fighter has to take a dive, which were the agreed terms.

-As you would have expected things did not go according to plans, in the two stories numerous double crossing led to chaos, gunshots and many deaths, including injuries.
-Instead of an intertwining of stories directly from the start as you would have expected since that is how he did his first movie.
-Ritchie allowed each story to grow, have a foothold then first allowed actions from one story to influence the other.
-It carried on like this for much of the movie.
+As you would expect, things don’t go according to plan.
+In the two stories, numerous double-crosses lead to chaos, gunshots, and many deaths, including injuries.
+Instead of intertwining the stories directly from the start, as you might expect (since that’s how he did his first movie), Ritchie allows each story to grow and gain a foothold before letting actions from one story influence the other.
+It continues like this for much of the movie.

-Just as Lock, Stock and Two Smoking Barrels ended with you wondering what will happen next, that is how this ended also.
-Another thing that made the movie just as fun, is the way Ritchie never seems to focus on one person as the lead.
+Just like Lock, Stock and Two Smoking Barrels ended with you wondering what would happen next, Snatch ends in much the same way.
+Another thing that makes the movie fun is how Ritchie never seems to focus on one person as the lead.

-After you get to watch Ritchie’s first film, you will be attached to see this one also.
+After watching Ritchie’s first film, you’ll definitely want to see this one too.
 Both are worth watching and admiring.

 0 comments: